-- Application for transfer admission.
-The deadline for the fall semester is July 1 and the spring is December 1. - Official transcripts from all colleges and universities previously attended. - · An official high school transcript. - At least one letter of recommendation from a faculty member at the institution from which the student is transferring.
+- Application for transfer admission. - Official transcripts from all colleges and universities previously attended. - An official high school transcript. - At least one letter of recommendation from a faculty member at the institution from which the student is transferring.
 If a faculty recommendation cannot be obtained, recommendations may also be submitted by professional members of the student's community who are not relatives and who can serve as valid references. - Essay. - School of Art and Design applicants please refer to the School of Art and Design Portfolio Requirements section in the first year Applicant Procedures. - International transfer applicants should refer to the International Student Policies and Procedures.

-Final acceptance is contingent upon the student successfully completing his/her current academic program and paying the required \$300 deposit.
+Final acceptance is contingent upon the student successfully completing their current academic program and paying the required \$300 deposit.